studheart/seogeo1/src/pages/about.md

 SEO GEO is where I share:

-- Practical SEO frameworks
+- My thoughts on SEO frameworks
 - AI search optimization strategies
 - Content systems for building topical authority
-- Insights into ranking across both traditional SERPs and AI systems
+- Insights into ranking across both SERPs and AI systems

 **By Arun Nath J.**